naninovel/docs/docs/en/guide/characters.md

 Sprite implementation of the character actors is the most common and simple one; it uses a set of [texture](https://docs.unity3d.com/Manual/Textures.html) assets wrapped over a quad mesh (sprite) to represent appearances of the character.
 The textures can be based on `.jpg`, `.png`, `.tiff`, `.psd` or any other image file format [supported by Unity](https://docs.unity3d.com/Manual/ImportingTextures).

 ::: tip
 Choose file formats that are most comfortable for your development workflow.
-When building the project, Unity will automatically convert all the source resources (textures, audio, video, etc.) to the formats most suitable for the target platform, so it won't make difference in which format you originally store the resources in the project.
-Find more information on how Unity manage project assets in the [official documentation](https://docs.unity3d.com/Manual/AssetWorkflow).
+When building the project, Unity will automatically convert all the source resources (textures, audio, video, etc.) to the formats most suitable for the target platform, so it won't make a difference in which format you originally store the resources in the project.
+Find more information on how Unity manages project assets in the [official documentation](https://docs.unity3d.com/Manual/AssetWorkflow).
 :::

 Initial (unscaled) size of the sprite character mesh on scene depends on the reference resolution (camera configuration), character's `Pixel Per Unit` property (set for each character actor in the configuration menu) and source texture resolution.